If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.

 ...Other than the money-saving perks, obviously!

-PS: please note this article was originally published on October 11th 2021 and updated on November 8th 2022 to reflect 2022/2023 numbers.
+PS: please note this article was updated on November 1st, 2023 to reflect 2023/2024 numbers.
 If you’re looking for information specific to open enrollment and how to apply, scroll to the end of this post.

 PPS: did you know you can maximize HSA and FSA accounts by investing?
 Get more tips + learn how with a monthly Penny membership.
 Learn more here.